vaanvizard/lisajaninahofmann/README.md

 - Created a positive, safe, and stimulating classroom environment for young children.
 - Promoted an inclusive learning space that respected diversity among students.
 - Established and maintained open communication with parents to ensure a collaborative approach to learning.
+- Assessed each child's developmental needs on ongoing basis.

 ## Certifications